mrocklin/blog/_posts/work/2016-02-22-dask-distributed-part-3.md

 ### Single element

-This single element computation access a single number from a single NumPy array of our dataset.
+This single element computation accesses a single number from a single NumPy array of our dataset.
 It is bound by a network roundtrip from client to scheduler, to worker, and back.